HMAS Derwent (DE 49): 1980–1994

 In 1992, Derwent was used for pilotage training, visiting Nouméa and the Whitsunday Islands.
 Another round of pilotage training occurred in New Zealand in early 1993.
 This cruise was followed by a voyage to South East Asia.
 In July, the ship assisted with post-refit workups of the submarines Ovens and Orion.
 The ship received Freedom of Entry to Portland, Victoria in October.
 The rest of the year involved another pilotage training cruise, visiting New Zealand and Tonga.
 In March 1994, Derwent was deployed to South East Asia for the 23rd and final time, with visits to the Philippines, Singapore, the Andaman Islands, Brunei, and Malaysia.
 After returning to Australia, Derwent made a farewell tour of Australian capital cities, before returning to Stirling in July.

+Fate

-FateDerwent was decommissioned at HMAS Stirling on 8 August 1994 after 30 years of service.
+Derwent was decommissioned at HMAS Stirling on 8 August 1994 after 30 years of service.
 Derwent had steamed 890927 nmi during her naval career.
 The Defence Science and Technology Organisation (DSTO) used the decommissioned ship for the Ship Survivability Enhancement Program, with damage inflicted on the ship to provide data on potential enhancements to make ships more resistant to damage and other threats.
 Plans were to then sink the ship as a dive wreck, but the nature of the damage caused during the DSTO tests made rendering the ship safe for divers unaffordable.
 Instead, the ship was towed to the Rottnest ship graveyard-deep water 12 nmi west of Rottnest Island-and scuttled on 21 December 1994.

 The ship's 4.5 in gun turret was preserved, having been placed at the Rockingham Naval Memorial Park, opposite HMAS Stirling.